 We can’t force our sexual attractions.
 Most of us have learned that the hard way.

 Yet, as I describe in my book Deeper Dating, there’s something profound that most of us have never been taught: Although our sexual attractions can’t be controlled, they can be educated.
 This post will share some ways to cultivate sexual and romantic attraction to people who are kind, respectful—and available.
-Even if you’re relentlessly attracted to bad-boys or bad-girls, or to unavailable people, you can still develop this capacity.
-And these are not gimmicks; they are the lifelong skills of romance and intimacy—the very same skills you'll use to keep passion alive in your next serious relationship.
+Even if you’re relentlessly attracted to bad boys or bad girls, or to unavailable people, you can still develop this capacity.
+And these are not gimmicks; they are the lifelong skills of romance and intimacy—the very same skills you'll use to keep the passion alive in your next serious relationship.

 The Attraction Spectrum